 Some types of tech support jobs require a degree if the type of support you are giving is highly technical; for others, a degree is no issue.

 Perhaps the greatest benefit to many in this field is the flexibility.
 Many tech support companies allow for flex scheduling, working from home or some hybrid therein.
-As long as you’re able to engage with the customer and help them with their technology problems, it doesn’t always matter whether you’re in a cubicle or on your couch.
+As long as you’re able to engage with the customer and help them with their technology problems, it doesn’t always matter whether you’re in a cubicle or on your sofa.

 National Average Salary for Tech Support Specialists: $40,335